ififfy/flipflip/docs/config.md

 * ~~Go back to FlipFlip~~
 * ~~You should see a Success! message~~

-### Instagram
-In order to use Instagram Profiles as sources, you'll need to provide your username and password.

-FlipFlip does not store any user information or make changes to your account.
-Your login information is stored locally on your computer and is never shared with anyone or sent to any server (besides Instagram, obviously).

-* Click the `Instagram` icon
-* Enter your Username and Password
-* Click `Authorize FlipFlip on Instagram`
-* You should see a Success! message

 ### Hydrus
 In order to use a Hydrus server for sources, you'll need to provide the server details.
 This includes protocol (`http` vs `https`), domain, port, and API Key.